uhi22/pyPLC/readme.md

 Pcap-ct does not work with Python 3.4.
 After update to Python 3.8, it works.

 ## Example flow
 This chapter describes the start of a charging session, considering all layers.
+It is NOT the description of the currently implemented features, it is just a reference for understanding and further development.

 Precondition: On charger side, there is a homeplugGP-capable device present, which is configured as CentralCoordinator.
 1. The charger (Supply entity communication controller, SECC) creates a "random" value for NID (network ID) and